The official name for the machine is Schlüssel-Fernschreibmaschine

 STK and sold to the US and to NATO.

-If the key tapes that were used with the T-43, consisted of a truely
+If the key tapes for the T-43 consisted of a truly

 random sequence of characters, the machine would theoretically have been

-as it was generated by two Siemens T-52e machines.
+the sequence was pseudo-random, as it was generated by two cascaded

 Another weakness was caused by TEMPEST problems.